 Figure 5-6.
-Sulfate Concentrations in Monitoring Wells at the Sherwood, Washington, Disposal Site

-Although TDS is not considered an indicator parameter, this analyte is routinely monitored in accordance with the LTSP (DOE 2001; Table 5-3).
+Sulfate Concentrations in Monitoring Wells at the Sherwood, Washington, Disposal Site Although TDS is not considered an indicator parameter, this analyte is routinely monitored in accordance with the LTSP (DOE 2001; Table 5-3).
 TDS concentrations in monitoring wells MW-4 and MW-10 have consistently exceeded concentrations measured in background well MW-2B (Figure 5-7).
-In 2023, TDS concentrations in monitoring wells MW-4 and MW-10 were 445 and 583 mg/L, respectively.
-In background well MW-2B, the 2023 TDS measurement was 171 mg/L, slightly lower than the historical average concentration of about 210 mg/L.
+In 2024, TDS concentrations in monitoring wells MW-4 and MW-10 were 657 and 849 mg/L, respectively, an increase relative to 2023 measurements (445 and 583 mg/L).
+Relative to 2023 results, TDS concentrations also increased in background well MW-2B, from 171 to 322 mg/L.

 Figure 5-7.
-TDS Concentrations in Monitoring Wells at the Sherwood, Washington, Disposal Site

-Regarding the observed fluctuations in indicator parameter concentrations in monitoring well MW-4, an early technical evaluation report prepared by the Washington State Department of Health attributed the variable water quality in this well to seasonal variation in annual infiltration (rainfall) and static water levels (WDOH 2000).
-More recently, annual precipitation totals measured at the Spokane, Washington, airport appear to be somewhat correlated with the increased sulfate and chloride concentrations discussed above.
-For example, in 2017, the annual precipitation was 22.14 inches, the highest annual rainfall recorded since 1996.
-The water level recorded in monitoring well MW-4 was also the highest at that time (refer to Figure 5-8 and Figure 5-9).
+TDS Concentrations in Monitoring Wells at the Sherwood, Washington, Disposal Site Regarding the observed fluctuations in indicator parameter concentrations in monitoring well MW-4, an early technical evaluation report prepared by the Washington State Department of Health attributed the variable water quality in this well to seasonal variation in annual infiltration (rainfall) and static water levels (WDOH 2000).
 Groundwater elevations recorded at each of the monitoring wells are shown in Figure 5-8 (common y-axis) and Figure 5-9 (unique scaling).
 Groundwater occurs in two hydrostratigraphic units: (1) the alluvium that lies on top of the bedrock surface and (2) the conductive bedrock, including weathered bedrock in the upper portion and unweathered or competent bedrock below.
 Monitoring well MW-10 and MW-4 are completed in the alluvium, while background well MW-2B is screened across the alluvium, weathered bedrock, and competent bedrock.